Yahoo trims 2013 sales outlook as CEO Mayer's effort falters

-The company is now forecasting revenue of $4.45 billion to $4.55 billion this year, down from $4.5 billion to $4.6 billion previously.
+The company is now forecasting revenue of $4.45 billion (2.94 billion pounds) to $4.55 billion this year, down from $4.5 billion to $4.6 billion previously.
 Yahoo also reported that second-quarter net revenue was down slightly at $1.071 billion, though it posted adjusted profit that was ahead of Wall Street targets.

 Yahoo, in a novel post-results livestream akin to a TV newscast with Mayer and CFO Ken Goldman playing news anchors, acknowledged the pressure on prices but stressed that Yahoo was developing new ad formats and technology that would reverse the trend.